amrdruid/Druid-on-rails/README.md

 #### Sublime Text

 http://www.sublimetext.com/ - really a super fast cross-platform package-based editor.
-If you ask me, this is the go-to editor for developers.
-Runs on macOS, a number of Linuxes and on Windows.
+Runs on macOS, a number of linux distrubtions and on Windows.
 Their package system is based on Python.
 Sublime Text is able to support a large number of languages and dialects.

 #### Atom